 Saint Mary's College of California MFT Program: Comprehensive Profile and Student Fit Analysis

+Saint Mary's College of California is one of 71 BBS-approved MFT programs in California.
+Compare all 71 in our directory.
 Program data collected April 2026 from publicly available sources including the Saint Mary's College Kalmanovitz School of Education MFT/PCC program page, the Counseling program details page, the Counseling admissions page, the Counseling frequently asked questions page, the Kalmanovitz School of Education tuition and fees page, and BBS records.
 A dedicated program handbook was not located on the public web.
 Prospective students should verify all details directly with the program before applying.

 Program Snapshot